Aims of the Core Curriculum

 Humanities / Fine Arts

-This is our “civilization” requirement; its aim is to give students depth in one area.
-Plan II students take two courses of their choice in one area of the humanities or history and/or performace of any of the fine the arts.
+This is our "civilization" requirement.
+Plan II students take a course of their choice in one area of the humanities or history and/or performance of any of the fine the arts.
 This either takes them further into literature or philosophy than E 603 or Phl 610, or it brings them into contact with civilizing factors in the arts.